Officials: COVID-19 Case Surge Expected Through End Of Year

 Millions of Americans traveled against the advice of public health officials and the results could mean even more infections in the coming weeks.

-The out-of-control pandemic kept many home this holiday weekend.
-Still, travelers took to the roads and air to make it home for Thanksgiving.
+The out-of-control pandemic kept many home over the holiday weekend.
+Still, travelers did take to the roads and air to make it home for Thanksgiving.

 “Every place we went, everything was taken care of.
 So I felt as safe as I could be.
 And I did not want to miss Thanksgiving with my family,” added Ethel Epstein of Rockland County.